 Take A Look Inside

 Present the engagement ring in something other than its box to make your proposal even more of a surprise.
-Whether it’s in a bouquet of roses, hidden in a box of her favorite candy, or brought to her alongside her morning cup of coffee, she’ll love being caught off guard.
+Whether it’s in a bouquet of roses, hidden in a box of their favorite candy, or brought alongside their morning cup of coffee, they’ll love being caught off guard.

 How about taking a romantic weekend away?
-Whether it’s a place neither of you have visited or your partner’s favorite destination, this is a wonderful way to create lasting memories together.
-(Just be sure to pack the engagement ring somewhere that she won’t discover it ahead of time.)
+Whether it’s a place neither of you has visited or your partner’s favorite destination, this is a wonderful way to create lasting memories together.
+(Just be sure to pack the engagement ring somewhere that they won’t discover it ahead of time.)

 Go All Out

-If she has a soft spot for romance, then embrace the over-the-top appeal of Valentine’s Day.
-Buy flowers, chocolates, heart-shaped balloons and a teddy bear – and just when she thinks it couldn’t get any cuter – get down on one knee with the diamond ring.
+If they have a soft spot for romance, then embrace the over-the-top appeal of Valentine’s Day.
+Buy flowers, chocolates, heart-shaped balloons, and a teddy bear – and just when they think it couldn’t get any cuter – get down on one knee with the diamond ring.

 If you’re still stumped about how to plan the perfect proposal, just hire a professional!
 There are services such as The Yes Girls or The Heart Bandits that offer custom proposal packages.
-They’ll tailor your proposal to your relationship and make it even more special than she ever imagined.
-And don’t forget about services like Flytographer to help document your big moment.
+They’ll tailor your proposal to your relationship and make it even more special than your partner ever imagined.